SDS PhD Research Competition Judges

 Find out more about this year's judges:

 She has a multidisciplinary background with degrees in anthropology, demography and epidemiology.
 Her research interests are in the complex determinants of population health, and she currently leads projects on the social dimensions of antimicrobial resistance (AMR) and multimorbidity, and social dimensions of miscarriage (funded by the ERC).
 These primarily use quantitative and mixed methods data.
-My current projects involve international collaborations with research organisations in East Africa, Brazil, France and Norway.
-I am also Co-I of the ESRC-funded Connecting Generations centre, which explores intergenerational processes, family and inequality in the UK.
+Her current projects involve international collaborations with research organisations in East Africa, Brazil, France and Norway.
+She is also Co-I of the ESRC-funded Connecting Generations centre, which explores intergenerational processes, family and inequality in the UK.